Memorandum D23-1-1: Partners in Protection Program

 Additional Information

-Appendix A – Letter of authorization
+Appendix A: Letter of authorization

-To: Canada Border Services Agency
+- Canada Border Services Agency

-Subject: Letter of authorization
+- Letter of authorization

 This is to advise you that:

-Name of representative:
+- Name of representative:

-Address:
+- Address:

 Is authorized by:

-Name of business:
+- Name of business:

-Address:
+- Address:

-To provide information to the Canada Border Services Agency (CBSA) on behalf of the business as required in relation to the Partners in Protection (PIP) program.
+To provide information to the Canada Border Services Agency (CBSA) on behalf of the business as required in relation to the Partners in Protection program.

-(Business name) acknowledges that by authorizing the above noted representative, it assumes full liability for all information provided to the CBSA by their representative.
+[Insert business name] acknowledges that by authorizing the above noted representative, it assumes full liability for all information provided to the CBSA by their representative.

 This authorization is valid until further notice.